pytorch/xla/docs/source/perf/spmd_basic.md

   The simplest ordering is `np.array(range(num_devices))`, but tuning the device ordering and the mesh shape to utilize the underlying physical interconnect can improve efficiency.
-- Users are also encouraged to give each mesh axis a name.
-Later we can shard each dimension of tensors over specific mesh axes to achieve the desired parallelization.
-In the above example, the first mesh dimension is the `data` dimension and the second mesh dimension is the `model` dimension.
+- Best practice is to give each mesh axis a name.
+You can then shard each dimension of tensors over specific mesh axes to achieve the desired parallelization.
+In the previous example, the first mesh dimension is the `data` dimension and the second mesh dimension is the `model` dimension.

 You can also check more mesh info via